horsemenoftheHopocalypse/astroplate/src/content/sections/brewer-spotlight.md

       - question: "Why do you homebrew?"
         answer: "I homebrew because I love the hobby.
 Past hobbies I’ve had have been short-lived it felt like once I had done them a few times I had had enough.
 Homebrewing is different.
 It is a great community to be a part of and you never stop learning.
 There are always new recipes to try and old ones you want to master.
 It’s something I see myself doing for a long time to come!"

+  - name: "Rachel Brasovan"
+    avatar: "/images/rachel-brasovan-spotlight.jpeg"
+    designation: "Homebrewer"
+    date: "November 3, 2023"
+    questions:
+      - question: "Tell us about your first batch of homebrew.
+When did you start?"
+        answer: "My first batch was an Irish Red Ale extract kit from Texas Brewing.
+My dad's friend that used to homebrew brewed it with me and gave me a lot of helpful tips which I really appreciated.
+I definitely owe it to him for teaching me good habits and how good it turned out!
+Yum!"

+      - question: "What's your favorite beer you've ever brewed?"
+        answer: "My favorite beer was probably an IPA I brewed relatively recently.
+I used my favorite hops for the dry-hop (Cascade and Centennial) and then a few experimental hops for the boil.
+The flavor turned out perfect and just what I wanted in an IPA.
+Ended up scoring really well too. "

+      - question: "What about your biggest brew-fail?"
+        answer: "Biggest brew failure happened recently.
+I've been getting into kegging and the second beer I kegged got badly infected.
+Then after the next one I kegged, a piece for the CO2 line into the keg BROKE and I never realized it so I lost all my CO2 and then I had to replace the piece.
+So it has been a process for sure."

+      - question: "What's your go-to commercial beer?"
+        answer: "Lagunitas IPA"

+      - question: "What's in your fermenter now?"
+        answer: "A Freedom hops smash IPA!"

+      - question: "What's your favorite BJCP style to brew?
+To drink?"
+        answer: "IPA (....can you see a theme?)"

+      - question: "Tell us about your brewery.
+What does your set-up look like?"
+        answer: "My brewery is called Voltaic Brewery and the setup used to be all extract.
+Recently, I have gotten an older Anvil system that is working fantastic so far!
+I can only brew with it at a house though, since the cooling part I am unable to do from my apartment at the moment.
+Voltaic Brewery is also home to two brew cats which greatly help with brewing (they like the boxes.)"

+      - question: "Why do you homebrew?"
+        answer: "I started homebrewing to pick up a hobby and quickly fell in love with the community.
+I owe that mostly to Chris at Brewhound for introducing me to you guys and now I will never leave!"

   - name: "Stacy Myers"
     avatar: "/images/myers-spotlight.jpg"